-Wikipedia says that pasta alla carbonara (usually spaghetti, but occasionally linguine or bucatini) is a family of Italian pasta dishes based on eggs, cheese, cured pork, and other ingredients.
+Wikipedia says that pasta alla carbonara (usually spaghetti, youth health but occasionally linguine or bucatini) is a family of Italian pasta dishes based on eggs, what is ed cheese, tuberculosis cured pork, and other ingredients.
 I was very much craving the original carbonara, but it’s a bit of a heart attack on a plate.
 The original requires too much butter and bacon and too little vegetables.

 For this dish, I omitted the meat completely and added a healthy dose of leeks and mushrooms.
 I also swapped the standard white spaghetti for some whole wheat fettuccine.
 I kept the eggs for protein and the cheese for tang.
 It was a simple recipe that made for a delicious weeknight dinner.